aellonk/hackittogether/README.md

 	$ thin start --ssl

 Then open page in browser according to web address displayed in terminal (ex. https://localhost:3000).
+Add "/welcome" to the url to see the landing page.

 4. Get inspire and volunteer! :raised_hands: